nhsconnect/gpconnect/pages/accessrecord/accessrecord_wireframes.md

 ## Retrieve a care record section ##

-For example, when viewing the patient's care record summary:
+For example when viewing the patient's care record summary:

 ![Retrieve a care record section](images/accessrecord/Retrieve a care record section.png)